 Despite significant advancements, the HIV community has made uneven progress in meeting the 95-95-95 targets and the COVID-19 pandemic has brought new challenges, requiring new ways of working toward meeting global health goals.
 Further, the U.S. government's ambitious global COVID-19 vaccination agenda demands innovations that bring efficiency, precision, and real-time data.
 To catalyze positive and equitable health outcomes in HIV and COVID-19, Data.FI leverages thought leadership and cutting-edge technologies across our extraordinary consortium of partners.
 Together, we are working to create and source novel solutions and forge new strategic partnerships to address the challenges that impede countries from meeting their health goals.
 Some highlights from this past six months are provided below.

-DYNAMIC COVID-19 VACCINATION TOOL AND REAL-TIME COVID-19 VACCINE SENTIMENT TOOL demand constraints.
+DYNAMIC COVID-19 VACCINATION TOOL AND REAL-TIME COVID-19 VACCINE SENTIMENT TOOL

+Côte d'Ivoire must rapidly vaccinate priority populations against COVID-19 across the country, while managing complex infrastructural, supply, and demand constraints.
 This requires detailed planning and targeted allocation of limited resources, with flexibility to adapt as conditions change and difficulties arise.
-To support the country to better allocate COVID-19 vaccines, Data.FI is creating an interactive tool that ingests data from multiple sources, calculates supply and demand-side constraints, and uses an optimization technique to generate vaccine allocations per site.
+To support the country to better allocate COVID-19 vaccines, Data.Fl is creating an interactive tool that ingests data from multiple sources, calculates supply and demandside constraints, and uses an optimization technique to generate vaccine allocations per site.
 The goal of this tool is to enable the country's Expanded Immunization Program (Direction coordination programme élargie de vaccination, or DCPEV) to maximize vaccine coverage in priority populations and minimize any vaccine wastage.
 The tool is currently being refined and will be tested before being finalized.